The natural flights of the human mind are not from pleasure to pleasure, but from hope to hope.

 Meaning

-In the quote “The natural flights of the human mind are not from pleasure to pleasure, but from hope to hope.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+The message behind “The natural flights of the human mind are not from pleasure to pleasure, but from hope to hope.” revolves around happiness.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme